-Approximately 750,000 newborn deaths occurs every year as a result newborn infections, mainly from pneumonia, sepsis and meningitis.
-This is about 25% of the global burden of newborn mortality.
-Most of these deaths could be prevented by ensuring that all babies receive essential newborn care (ENC), including appropriate cord care, early initiation and exclusive breastfeeding, maintenance of warmth, and prompt treatment with antibiotics.
+Most newborn deaths from infection could be prevented by ensuring that all babies receive essential newborn care (ENC), including appropriate cord care, early initiation and exclusive breastfeeding, maintenance of warmth, and prompt treatment with antibiotics.
 Hygienic practices such as clean delivery and handwashing are also known to reduce newborn infections.

 Evidence-Based Interventions to Prevent and Treat Sepsis

-A more recent intervention shown to reduce newborn mortality by about 23% is the application of 7.1% chlorhexidine on the umbilical cord stump compared to the previous practice of keeping the cord clean and dry.
-Together with identification of infection and antibiotic treatment, chlorhexidine application would save about 509,000 newborn deaths every year.
-Early initiation of breastfeeding, within an hour after birth, is estimated to save about 20% of all newborn deaths—partly as a result of prevention of newborn infection through the provision of antibodies to assist the baby fight infection.
+Application of 7.1% chlorhexidine on the umbilical cord stump (compared to the previous practice of keeping the cord clean and dry) has also proved to reduce newborn mortality.
+Together with identification of infection and antibiotic treatment, chlorhexidine application would save hundreds of thousands of newborns annually.
+Early initiation of breastfeeding, within an hour after birth, would further reduce newborn deaths—partly as a result of prevention of newborn infection through the provision of antibodies to assist the baby fight infection.
 Exclusive breastfeeding also reduces a baby’s risk of getting an infection from unhygienic food substitutes.
 Studies have shown that both the preventative and curative (antibiotic treatment) interventions could be safely and effectively delivered through facility- and home-based mechanisms.
-In addition, based on studies that showed postive outcomes from early postnatal home visits by a trained person, WHO and UNICEF issued a joint statement recommending postnatal home visits on Day 1 and 3 after birth for all newborn infants.
+In addition, based on studies that showed positive outcomes from early postnatal home visits by a trained person, WHO and UNICEF issued a joint statement recommending postnatal home visits on Day 1 and 3 after birth for all newborn infants.

-MCHIP’s Newborn Team supports both preventative and curative interventions for addressing newborn deaths due to infections.
-However, the primary focus has been on the preventative interventions and the recognition and referral of newborn infants with danger signs (including those for infection).
-In Bangladesh, ENC was integrated in the Helping Babies Breathe (HBB) training for all skilled birth attendants, ensuring that they have the knowledge and skills to counsel and coach mothers who they deliver on ENC practices to prevent their newborn from acquiring infections.
-In addition to the training of service providers, MCHIP provides support to the Ministry of Health and its implementing partners to train and equip community health workers (CHWs) to conduct postnatal home visits to counsel and support mothers and families to practice ENC (including the identification of danger signs for newborn infection and seeking prompt care at the health facility).
+MCHIP’s Newborn Team supported both preventative and curative interventions for addressing newborn deaths due to infections.
+However, the primary focus was on the preventative interventions and the recognition and referral of newborn infants with danger signs (including those for infection).
+In Bangladesh, ENC was integrated in the Helping Babies Breathe (HBB) training for all skilled birth attendants, ensuring that they had the knowledge and skills to counsel and coach mothers who they deliver on ENC practices to prevent their newborn from acquiring infections.
+In addition to the training of service providers, MCHIP provided support to the Ministry of Health and its implementing partners to train and equip community health workers (CHWs) to conduct postnatal home visits to counsel and support mothers and families to practice ENC (including the identification of danger signs for newborn infection and seeking prompt care at the health facility).

-In Paraguay and the Dominican Republic, MCHIP has assisted in quality improvement efforts to manage newborn sepsis in facilities.
-As a result, in the Dominican Republic, improvement is being seen in ENC at birth and in reducing hospital-acquired infections.
+In Paraguay and the Dominican Republic, MCHIP assisted in quality improvement efforts to manage newborn sepsis in facilities.
+As a result, in the Dominican Republic, improvement was seen in ENC at birth and in reducing hospital-acquired infections.

-Results in Bangladesh are based on Health Management Information System data from the Habiganj Ministry of Health district office.
+Results in Bangladesh were based on Health Management Information System data from the Habiganj Ministry of Health district office.
 MCHIP provided technical support to streamline the data collection, analysis and utilization.
-The data is used for microplanning at the community and union levels to, among other things, identify pregnant women, mothers and newborn who have not been visited at home by the CHWs.
+The data was used for microplanning at the community and union levels to, among other things, identify pregnant women, mothers and newborn who had not been visited at home by the CHWs.
 As shown in this graph, postnatal care home visits increased from below 20% to 98% over a 13 month period.

-1 The MaMoni project is a USAID associate award to the MCHIP Program, and is being implemented by Save the Children and two local nongovernmental organizations (Shimantik and FIVDB).
-It is an integrated safe motherhood, newborn care, and family planning project.
+1 The MaMoni project was a USAID associate award to the MCHIP Program, and was implemented by Save the Children and two local nongovernmental organizations (Shimantik and FIVDB).
+It was an integrated safe motherhood, newborn care, and family planning project.